GiorgioAresu/homelab-gitops/setup/RESTORE.md

 ## Volume backups

-If you're creating new volumes, check backup configuration for `longhorn` volumes.
-You can label `volumes` (**NOT** PersistentVolumes) with `recurring-job-group.longhorn.io/backup=enabled` and create a recurring job to match the backup group.
+Setup longhorn with a recurring backup (optionally, snapshot too) job for group `backup`, so that important data gets backed up automatically.